-1.04 PROJECT/SITE CONDITIONS
+1.05 PROJECT/SITE CONDITIONS

-- A. Install work in locations shown on Drawings, unless prevented by Project conditions.
+A. Install work in locations shown on Drawings, unless prevented by Project conditions.
 Drawings have omitted certain branch circuitry in areas for ease of reading.
-All branch circuitry is to be provided by Contractor. - B. Prepare drawings showing proposed rearrangement of Work to meet Project conditions, including changes to Work specified in other Sections.
+All branch circuitry is to be provided by Contractor.

+B. Prepare drawings showing proposed rearrangement of Work to meet Project conditions, including changes to Work specified in other Sections.
 Obtain permission from Architect/Engineer before proceeding as specified under modification procedures.

-A. Provide Work as required for a complete and operational electrical installation.

-- B. All products shall be designed, manufactured, and tested in accordance with industry standards.
+- A. Provide Work as required for a complete and operational electrical installation. - B. All products shall be designed, manufactured, and tested in accordance with industry standards.
 Standards, organizations, and their abbreviations as used hereafter, include the following: - 1.
 American National Standards Institute, Inc (ANSI). - 2.
 American Society for Testing and Materials (ASTM). - 3.
 National Electrical Manufacturers Association (NEMA). - 4.
 Underwriters Laboratories, Inc. (UL). - C. Install all Work in accordance with the NECA Standard of Installation.

-1.06 PROJECT MANAGEMENT AND COORDINATION
+1.07 PROJECT MANAGEMENT AND COORDINATION

 A. Proper project management and coordination is critical for a successful project.
-Manage and coordinate the Work with all other trades in accordance with Section 01 30 00 requirements.
+Manage and coordinate the Work with all other trades.
 Reliance on the Drawings and Specifications only for exact project requirements is insufficient for proper coordination.